 1 packet taco seasoning

 1. Heat oven to 400.
-Line a baking sheet with foil and spread out the Panko crumbs in an even layer and spray with some cooking spray.
-Bake for 3 minutes, remove from oven and stir the crumbs then place back in the oven for another 45 seconds.
+Line a baking sheet with foil and spread out all of the Panko crumbs in an even layer and spray with some cooking spray.
+Bake for 3 minutes, remove from oven and stir the crumbs then place back in the oven for another 1 minute.
 (Watch them because they can go from nice and toasty to not so nice and burned very quickly.)

-2. In a large bowl, mix the ground beef, roughly chopped black beans, cumin, taco seasoning, the egg, and 1/4 cup of the toasted Panko.
-Mix until combined, then form into meatballs.
-Roll each meatball in the remaining toasted Panko.
+2. In a large bowl, mix the ground beef, roughly chopped black beans, cumin, taco seasoning, the egg, the remaining 1/4 cup of the toasted Panko.
+Mix until combined, then form into meatballs about the size of slightly larger than a golf ball.
+Roll each meatball in the remaining 3/4 cup of toasted Panko.

 3. Bake the meatballs slightly elevated on cooling racks as seen in the photo above, this helps keep some of the fatty oils away from the meatballs.
-Bake at 400 for 25 minutes.
-Serve with rice and fresh lime juice.
-You can also top these with anything you’d put on a taco…onions, salsa, avocado…have fun with it!
+Bake at 400 for 25-30 minutes.
+Serve with taco sauce, a chipotle sauce, or sour cream.
+You can also top these with anything you’d put on a taco…onions, salsa, avocado!